Time Converter icon

 Every timezone.
 Zero effort.

 A browser extension that detects times on any web page and converts them to your local timezone.
 Hover to check, or inject the conversion right into the text.
 No servers.
 No accounts.
 No tracking.
-It just runs in your browser and does the one thing it is supposed to do.
+It only runs on sites you explicitly allow.
+You're in control of where it activates.

 How it works